Robert-van-Engelen/Forth500/manual.md

 Floating point operations in single precision are performed with 12 to 14 digits (10 + 2 to 4 guard digits).
-All digits are stored, including the guard digits, but only up to 10 significant digits nay be displayed.
-This means that comparisons for (in)equality may fail even though the numbers displayed look equal.
+All digits are stored, including the guard digits.
+Beware that comparisons for equality and inequality may fail even though the numbers displayed look equal when fewer than 20 significant digits are displayed when `PRECISION` is less than 20 (see below).
 To compare for equality within a specified precision, use `F~`.
 See [Floating point arithmetic](#floating-point-arithmetic)

 ## Numeric output